Your Zika and Malaria Free Experience

 NUMBER OF PASSENGERS CONTRACTING DENGUE: 0

 NUMBER OF PASSENGERS CONTRACTING ANY TROPICAL DISEASE: 0

-The only species of mosquito to carry zika, dengue, and yellow fever is Aedes aegypti.
-The only species of mosquito to carry malaria is Anopheles darlingi.
+The only species of mosquito in Peru to carry zika, dengue, and yellow fever is Aedes aegypti.
+The only species of mosquito in Peru that carries malaria is Anopheles darlingi.
 These two species of mosquitos can only breed in water that is alkaline, which in the Iquitos area is found in pools of water south and west of the city (many marine fossil sediments such as calcium, phosphorus and magnesium in the clay soil, deposited from water originating in the Andes).
 These mosquitos only survive for 3-4 weeks and does not stray more than 100 meters from the place where they hatched.